AY2324S1-CS2103-T16-2/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* Fields that are not specified will not have their values updated (i.e. will remain the same).
 * When editing affiliations, the existing affiliations of the person will be removed i.e. adding of affiliations is not cumulative.
 * You can remove all the person’s affiliations by typing `a/` without specifying any affiliations after it.
-* Removing all affiliation automatically deletes the person from others' affiliation.
+* Removing all affiliations automatically deletes the person from others' affiliation.

 Examples:
-*  `edit 3 p/81234567 a/` edits the phone number of the 3rd person to `81234567` and removes the person’s affiliation
+*  `edit 3 p/81234567 a/` edits the phone number of the 3rd person to `81234567` and removes the person’s affiliation.
 *  `edit 1 n/Sally Wing e/sallyw@kmail.com` edits the name and the email of the 1st person to `Sally Wing` and `sallyw@kmail.com` respectively.